Flattened musk turtle

 The flattened musk turtle (Sternotherus depressus) is a critically endangered species of freshwater turtle in the family Kinosternidae.
-The species is endemic to north-central and west-central Alabama.
+The species is endemic to north-central Alabama.

 Geographic range

 S. depressus is an endemic with a restricted range, historically inhabiting the Black Warrior River drainage of north central Alabama.
 Serious declines have been observed throughout its range, and it has likely been extirpated from greater than 70% of its historic range, especially in much of the Mulberry Fork and the Locust Fork of the upper Black Warrior River Basin.
 Sipsey Fork populations have fared significantly better due to protection offered by the Bankhead National Forest.